 Manipulation is always intentional.
 There’s intent to harm.
 It can’t be called manipulation if there’s no intent to harm.

-Having said that, many times, a person may be unaware they’re harming others.
+Having said that, a person may often be unaware they’re harming others.
 While you may feel manipulated, they had no intention to harm you.
 In such cases, open and honest communication can go a long way in resolving the conflict.

 The goal of emotional manipulation